Chart Color Schemes

 Employment performance in South Brighton has been broadly consistent with national averages

-South Brighton has an educated workforce with significant representation in essential services sectors.
+South Brighton has a well-educated workforce with strong representation in essential services sectors.
 Its unemployment rate is 3.7%, lower than Greater Adelaide's 3.9%.
+Employment growth over the past year was estimated at 2.8%.

 Frequently Asked Questions - Employment